-In Grades 9-10 students also take Academic classes (English, Mathematics, Religious Education, Social Science, Business Studies, Personal Development) which offers students with the opportunity to regain placement in the mainstream secondary school system if they achieve the required marks and choose to take that path.
+In Grades 9-10 students also take academic classes (English; Mathematics; Religious Education; Social Science; Business Studies; Personal Development) which offers students the opportunity to regain placement in the mainstream secondary school system if they achieve the required marks and choose to take that pathway

 The role of a Lasallian Volunteer

-Lasallian Volunteers live in community with the De La Salle Brothers based at the school property, which is also located directly next to the local parish.
-As a Lasallian Volunteer you will have the opportunity to support the enthusiastic and vibrant students of the College in a variety of ways.
+Lasallian Volunteers live in community with the De La Salle Brothers based at the school property, which is also located near the local parish.
+As a Lasallian Volunteer you will have the opportunity to support the enthusiastic students of the College in a variety of ways.
 Volunteers have the chance to get immersed in many aspects of school life as well as in the local community and culture.

 Help facilitate the Lasallian Breakfast Club - 4 mornings per week cooking breakfast for 100 students.

-Support local Youth Ministers with running Retreats and Leadership Seminars, including opportunities to facilitate these events at the other two Lasallian schools in Port Moresby.
+Support local Youth Ministers with leading Retreats and Leadership Seminars, including opportunities to facilitate these events at the other two Lasallian schools in Port Moresby.